 Saskia Beudel is a writer and critic.

-In 2022 she was awarded a Copyright Agency Fellowship for Non-Fiction Writing and a Creative Australia grant to complete her fourth book.
-She is the author of non-fiction works A Country in Mind: Memoir with Landscape and Curating Sydney, and the novel Borrowed Eyes.
+She is the author of non-fiction works A Country in Mind: Memoir with Landscape and (with Jill Bennett) Curating Sydney, and the novel Borrowed Eyes.
 Her books have been shortlisted for the NSW Premier’s Literary Awards, a Dobbie Award and the Adelaide Festival Awards for Literature.
 Her essays, reviews and scholarly articles are published nationally and internationally.

-Saskia’s critical work appears in The Saturday Paper, Australian Book Review, ABR Arts, Sydney Review of Books, Artist Profile, Kill Your Darlings and Artlink.
+Saskia’s reviews appear in The Saturday Paper, Australian Book Review, ABR Arts, Sydney Review of Books, Artist Profile, Kill Your Darlings and Artlink.

 Her scholarly articles are published in TEXT Journal and in international collections Expeditionary Anthropology (Berghahn), Routledge Handbook of Ecocriticism and Environmental Communication (Routledge) and Fieldwork for Future Ecologies (Onomatopee).